 Individual donations may be made online or by check made payable to PCCF.
 Staff members are available to answer questions by phone at 712.256.7007.

-PCCF will continue to update this link with valuable resources for our nonprofit partners who are seeking relief due to COVID-19.
+PCCF will continue to update the resources page with valuable information for our nonprofit partners who are seeking relief due to COVID-19.
 Current information available:

 Virtual Grants Workshop: Applying to the SWIA COVID-19 Response Fund